 - Online programming is available, and is constantly being updated on our Classes and Workshops page.
 We offer artist talks, online workshops, and other live content to keep you engaged from afar.

 - Take home an art kits are a great option to make art at home!
 Choose between glazing a mug or making your own creation from scratch.

 - Indoor classes will be held with a capacity of 5-10 people, depending on the activity and table spacing.
 Social distancing and masks are required to participate.

-- Women of Appalachia is our current exhibition.
+- Quilt National is our current exhibition.
 Reservations, social distancing, and masks are required.
 Hours are Wednesday – Sunday 12-5 pm.

-- The Gallery Shop is open Saturday and Sunday from 12-5 pm with a limit to ten people at a time.
+- The Gallery Shop is open with a limit to twenty people at a time.
 You can also shop online.

 - Use of our Outdoor space including the Ora Anderson Trail is encouraged.
 You can even take a tour with your cell phone.